GYANTINC/gyant-android-sdk/README.md

 - Android Studio 3.4.+

 Gyant SDK is compatible with Android 5.0 (API Level 21) and higher.

 # Getting Started

-## Download binaries

-On https://github.com/GYANTINC/gyant-android-sdk download the release and debug aar versions.

-## Copy binaries

-Add both files to libs folder in your project directory.

 ## Edit your app's build.gradle